clearbit/clearbit-ruby/README.md

 Then you can lookup people by email address:

-    person = Clearbit::Person[email: 'info@eribium.org']
+    person = Clearbit::Streaming::Person[email: 'info@eribium.org']

 If the person can't be found, then `nil` will be returned.

-See the [documentation](https://clearbit.co/docs/person) for more information.
+See the [documentation](https://clearbit.co/docs#person-api) for more information.

 ## Company lookup

 You can lookup company data by domain name:

-    company = Clearbit::Company[domain: 'uber.com']
+    company = Clearbit::Streaming::Company[domain: 'uber.com']

 If the company can't be found, then `nil` will be returned.

-See the [documentation](https://clearbit.co/docs/company) for more information.
+See the [documentation](https://clearbit.co/docs#company-api) for more information.

 ## CLI